 Use this document to give authority to someone else to sell a house, a flat or land that you own on your behalf.

-Use this general power of attorney to delegate authority to someone else to act on your behalf, usually for a short and specified period of time.
+Use this template to delegate authority to someone else to act on your behalf, usually for a short and specified period of time.

 The powers you grant could be related to any task.
-You can also specific the matters you don’t want the attorney to have power over and the period of time you wish the power to last.
+You can also specify the limitation on the matters, extent of the power to be exercised and the period of time you wish the power to last.

 As the giver you become the "donor" of the power and the receiver becomes your "attorney".
 The actions that your attorney may take on your behalf can be as general or specific as you like and may relate to one part or all of your affairs.